Ajayace03/cerberusface-yolov8/README.md

 README.md
 LICENSE

+---

-👥 Credits & Contributions
+## 👥 Credits & Contributions

-Base Model: Ultralytics YOLOv8
- (GPL-3.0 License)
+- **Base Model:** Ultralytics YOLOv8 (GPL-3.0 License)

-Dataset: WIDER FACE
+- **Dataset:** WIDER FACE

-Project Author: Ajay Bharathi
+- **Project Author:** Ajay Bharathi

-Project Organization: Cryptarchs
+- **Organization:** Cryptarchs

-Contributors: Open for community contributions!
+- **Contributors:** Open for community contributions!

 📩 Contact: Open issues or PRs for suggestions and improvements.

+---

-📜 License
+## 📜 License

-This project is released under the GPL-3.0 License.
+This project is released under the **GPL-3.0 License**.
 You are free to use, modify, and redistribute it, provided that derivative works also remain open-source under GPL-3.0.

-For full license terms, see the LICENSE file.
+For full license terms, see the [LICENSE](LICENSE) file.

+---

-🌟 Future Work
+## 🌟 Future Work

 🔹 Improve recall with larger models (YOLOv8m/s)
 🔹 Add multi-class face attributes (e.g., mask/no-mask, emotion detection)
 🔹 Optimize for mobile & edge deployment
 🔹 Integrate with live CCTV pipelines

+---

-💡 How to Contribute
+## 💡 How to Contribute

-Fork the repository
+1. Fork the repository

-Create your feature branch (git checkout -b feature/your-feature)
+2. Create your feature branch (`git checkout -b feature/your-feature`)

-Commit your changes (git commit -m 'Add some feature')
+3. Commit your changes (`git commit -m 'Add some feature'`)

-Push to the branch (git push origin feature/your-feature)
+4. Push to the branch (`git push origin feature/your-feature`)

-Open a Pull Request
+5. Open a Pull Request

+---

-🔥 With CerberusFace-YOLOv8, you get a fast and accurate face detection model, fine-tuned for the real world.
+🔥 With **CerberusFace-YOLOv8**, you get a **fast and accurate face detection model**, fine-tuned for the **real world**.